YasmineSerghini/2023ss_do_ys/coursework.md

 #### Fairness:

 Ensure that those with the same role and responsibilities who are at the same experience level are paid equitably.
+Furthermore Buffer´s 2022 pay analysis shows: The unadjusted gender pay gap is below 1%.

 ---